Exposing a fibre-based dual-readout calorimeter to a positron beam: Results

 \section{Results}

 After the calibration procedure was applied, the data were analysed to measure the performance of the prototype for positrons.
-These were characterised in terms of the linearity of the response as a function of energy and its resolution.
-Moreover, exploiting the high granularity provided by the SiPM readout, the shape of the electromagnetic showers in the calorimeter was studied in detail, and compared to the \Geant simulation.
+These were characterised in terms of the linearity of the response and its resolution as a function of the beam energy.
+Moreover, exploiting the high granularity provided by the SiPM readout, the shape of the electromagnetic showers in the calorimeter was measured and compared to the \Geant simulation.